roberth5/experiment/README.md

 	Now if you run the ```git remote``` command, you'll see two remotes.

-4. Now if I push my changes (using a tool like GitHub Desktop), what is going to happen?
+4. Now it shows up a different branch in GHD...